faded-giant/AA-waste-water-monitor/README.md

 -  A new `.csv` file containing data is generated on a daily basis, formatted `YYYY-MMM-DD.csv` Example: `2024-Mar-21.csv`
 - In these `.csv` files:
   1. First row of the file is a header naming each parameter
-  2. First column of each entry is a timestamp formatted: `YYYY-MM-DD hh:mm:ss`
+  2. First column of each entry is a timestamp formatted: `YYYY-MM-DD HH:MM:SS`
   3. Any parameters being monitored should be a number